-In winter (Dec-Feb) and spring (Mar-May), El Niņo affects the atmospheric circulation over the northern part of the South China Sea, bringing generally more rainfall to the coastal region compared to normal condition (Figure 1a and 1b).
+In winter (Dec-Feb) and spring (Mar-May), El Niņo affects the atmospheric circulation over the northern part of the South China Sea, bringing generally more rainfall to the coastal region compared to the ENSO-neutral state (Figure 1a and 1b).
 Rainfall charts for other seasons can be found here.

 Temperature and rainfall statistics during El Niņo springs, summers, autumns & winters in recent decades

-During El Niņo, there are fewer tropical cyclones developed in April and May and the genesis positions are usually located further east over the western North Pacific compared to normal condition.
+During El Niņo, there are fewer tropical cyclones developed in April and May and the genesis positions are usually located further east over the western North Pacific compared to the ENSO-neutral state.
 Hence, tropical cyclones are unlikely to affect the territory before June (Figure 2).

-During La Niņa, the northeast monsoon over southern China is generally stronger in autumn (Sep-Nov) and winter (Dec-Feb), bringing lower temperature in Hong Kong compared to normal condition (Figure 3a and 3b).
+During La Niņa, the northeast monsoon over southern China is generally stronger in autumn (Sep-Nov) and winter (Dec-Feb), bringing lower temperature in Hong Kong compared to the ENSO-neutral state (Figure 3a and 3b).

 Temperature and rainfall statistics during La Niņa springs, summers, autumns & winters in recent decades

-During La Niņa, tropical cyclones in August-October are likely driven by an anomalous steering flow into the South China Sea and hence more tropical cyclones are likely to affect Hong Kong compared to normal condition (Figure 4).
+During La Niņa, tropical cyclones in August-October are likely driven by an anomalous steering flow into the South China Sea and hence more tropical cyclones are likely to affect Hong Kong compared to the ENSO-neutral state (Figure 4).

-1. Normal condition refers to the situation with neither an El Niņo nor a La Niņa in place.
+1. The ENSO-neutral state refers to the situation with neither an El Niņo nor a La Niņa in place.